Tonsil Cancer

 Live a healthy life

 HPV-negative people who do not use tobacco and do not consume alcohol can also get tonsil cancer.
-Therefore, it will be beneficial to exercise regularly, eat a healthy diet, give importance to oral hygiene to reduce the risk of developing tonsil cancer.
+Therefore, it will be beneficial to exercise regularly, eat a healthy diet, and give importance to oral hygiene to reduce the risk of developing tonsil cancer.
 In addition, keeping immunity and morale high is also important.

 References